Compression stockings: The complete guide

 Fashion stockings

-They are intended for people with mild edema and designed to be versatile.
-Our fashion stockings are available in a wide selection of fabrics, patterns and colours to complement your professional attire (skirts, dresses, suits) and casual outfits (shorts, city shoes).
+Fashion stockings are intended for people with mild edema and designed to be versatile.
+These stockings are available in a wide selection of fabrics, patterns and colours to complement your professional attire (skirts, dresses, suits) and casual outfits (shorts, city shoes).

 They look just like conventional nylon stockings.
 They are often recommended for pregnant people and people who work for long periods standing or sitting.